-51. In light of these events, Henry Ford has presented specific claims for payment to the Secretary and any further administrative review would be futile because (a) no adjudicator within CMS has authority to invalidate a CMS regulation, and (b) CMS has taken the position that there is no administrative review of 340B Program reimbursement disputes.
+- 53. Consistent with the payment reduction in the 340B Provisions of the 2018 OPPS Rule that was carried forward in the 2019 OPPS Rule, WPS's payments on Claims '804 and '104 were approximately 30% less than what it had paid Henry Ford on identical claims in 2017. - 54.
+In light of these events, Henry Ford has presented specific claims for payment to the Secretary under both the 2018 and 2019 OPPS Rules and any further administrative review would be futile because (a) no adjudicator within CMS has authority to invalidate a CMS regulation, and (b) CMS has taken the position that there is no administrative review of 340B Program reimbursement disputes.